Work in the United Arab Emirates (UAE)

-Living and working in the Gulf region you'll be able to explore Islamic culture but to avoid getting in trouble with the law you'll need to respect local laws and customs.
-There can be severe penalties for breaking these.
-For example, there is a zero tolerance policy towards drugs and drink driving.
-Relationships outside of marriage are illegal as is same sex marriage.
-You'll need a special licence to consume alcohol and women should dress modestly when out in public.
-Also be aware that swearing in public and public displays of affection are arrestable offences.
+When living and working in the UAE, it is important to be respectful of local laws and customs.
+There are severe penalties for breaking these laws.
+For example, there is a zero-tolerance policy towards drugs and drunk driving.
+Relationships outside of marriage are illegal, as is same-sex marriage.
+You will need a special license to consume alcohol, and women should dress modestly when out in public.
+Swearing in public and public displays of affection are also arrestable offences.

 Jobs in the UAE

-With a population of ten million and an unemployment rate of 3%, the UAE is an oil-rich country.
-It’s had to deal with fluctuating oil prices and global oversupply but on the whole, the economy is strong and has seen rapid growth in recent years.
+With a population of ten million and an unemployment rate of 2.75%, the UAE is an oil-rich country.
+It's had to deal with fluctuating oil prices and global oversupply but overall, the economy is strong and has seen rapid growth in recent years.

 Major industries in the UAE include: